aws-samples/aws-cdk-examples/csharp/apigateway-cognito-lambda-dynamodb/README.md

    ```
    dotnet build src
    ```
-4. Run Dotnet Publish command for backend Lambda function:
+4. Create the necessary files for the backend function using `dotnet publish`:
    ```
    dotnet publish src/Lambda/BackendFunction/BackendFunction.csproj -c Release -o dist/BackendFunction
    ```

-5. Run Dotnet Publish command for auth Lambda function:
+5. Repeat for the authentication function:
    ```
    dotnet publish src/Lambda/AuthFunction/AuthFunction.csproj -c Release -o dist/AuthFunction
    ```
-6. From the command line, use AWS CDK to deploy the AWS resources for the pattern as specified in CdkStack.cs file:
+6. Deploy the application using the AWS CDK:
    ```
    cdk deploy ApiGatewayAuthStack --app 'dotnet run --project src/CDK/cdk.csproj'
    ```
-7. Note down CognitoHostedUIUrl, and APIGWEndpoint from CloudFormation output.
-This will be used for testing
+7. Note down the `CognitoHostedUIUrl` and `APIGWEndpoint` outputs from CloudFormation.
+You'll use them to test your function.

-8. Populate data in DynamoDB table:
+8. Populate the DynamoDB table used for authenticating requests.
+From the `apigateway-cognito-lambda-dynamodb` directory, run

-   Run following AWS CLI command at 'apigateway-cognito-lambda-dynamodb' directory level

    ```
    aws dynamodb batch-write-item --request-items file://src/DynamoDBData.json
    ```

 ## How it works

-User need to pass JWT token in API GW request header.
-User can get the JWT token by using Cognito hosted UI (CDK code creates Cognito user pool and enable hosted UI).
-If token not present in request header then API GW returns 401 Unauthorized response.
-If token present in the request header then it gets pass to Auth Lambda function.
+Users must present a JWT token from Cognito in the request to API Gateway.
+The AWS Cognito hosted UI, set up via the CDK, is the simplest way to interact with Cognito.
+If the header is not present in the request, API Gateway will return an HTTP401 Unauthorized status code.
+If a token is present in the request header then the request is passed on to the authentication lambda function for validation.

-At Auth Lambda function, token signture gets verified by using JWKs provided by Cognito User pool.
-Auth Lambda function calls Cognito key url to get the JWKs.
+The token signature gets verified by the Auth lambda using JSON Web Keys (JWKs) provided by a Cognito User pool.

-Once token signature gets verified and confirmed token is not expired, code verifies token claims and fetch user group associated with the token.
-Based on user group, Auth Lambda function pulls API GW access policy document from DynamoDB table.
-If user group not present in DynamoDB table then function returns deny policy and based on this deny policy API GW will return 403 Forbidden response to user.
-If user group present in DynamoDB table then associated API GW access policy document will get return to API GW.
+Once the token signature is verified (both in structure and expiry), code verifies the token's claims and retrieves the user group associated with the token.
+Based on that user group, the Lambda function reads the API Gateway access policy document from the DynamoDB table.
+If user group not present in DynamoDB table then the function returns a deny policy which will make API Gateway return an HTTP 403 Forbidden response to user.
+If user group is present in the DynamoDB table, the associated policy document will be return to API Gateway.

-Based on return policy by Auth Lambda function, API GW decides either to forward the request to backend Lambda or return 403 Forbidden response.
-If JWT token is invalid, in terms of JWT structure or signature, Auth Lambda function raise "Unauthorized" exception which in turns into 401 Unauthorized response back to user.
+Based on the policy returned by Auth Lambda function, API Gateway decides either to forward the request to backend Lambda or return an HTTP 403 Forbidden response.
+If JWT token is invalid, in terms of JWT structure or signature, the authentication function raises an "Unauthorized" exception which in turns into 401 Unauthorized response back to the user.

-As per sample data populated in DynamoDB as part of deployment steps, this pattern will allow only GET endpoint invoke for users from user group - "read-only".
-If user belongs to user group - "read-update-add" then they can invoke GET and POST endpoint.
+As populated in DynamoDB as part of deployment steps, this configuration creates two user groups: `read-only` and `read-update-add`. `read-only` may only call GET on the backend, while `read-update-add` may make GET and POST operations against the backend.

 ## Testing

-1. Login to AWS console and navigate to Cognito service
+1. Login to the AWS console and navigate to Cognito service

-2. Select User pool - "CognitoUserPool" and create an user.
-Remember user email id and password, need it for testing
+2. Select User pool - `CognitoUserPool` and create a user.
+Remember the users email id and password -- you'll need it for testing
    ![CreateUser](CognitoUserCreate.png)

-3. Add newly created user to user group - "read-only"
+3. Add the newly created user to user group - "read-only"
    ![AssignUserToUserGroup](AssignUserToGroup.png)

-4. Create one more user and add it to user group - "read-update-add".
-Remember user email id and password, need it for testing
+4. Create another user and add it to user group `read-update-add`.
+Again, remember these credentials for testing.

-5. Access Cognito app client hosted UI.
-You can find Hosted UI url in CloudFormation output
+5. Access the Cognito app client hosted UI - It's the `CognitoHostedUIUrl` from earlier.

-6. Login to Hosted UI with first user which is assigned to "read-only" user group.
-Cognito Hosted UI may ask to enter new password if its first login attempt, please set new password if asked.
-After succesful login, UI will navigate user to localhost URL with access_token in the url
+6. Login to the Hosted UI with first user which is assigned to "read-only" user group.
+You may be asked to enter new password if this is the first login attempt.
+After a successful login, the UI will navigate user to a localhost URL with `access_token` in the url

-7. Get the access_token (not id_token) from the localhost url
+7. Get the `access_token` (not id_token) from the localhost url

-8. Use Postman or curl command to invoke the API GW GET endpoint.
-Pass access_token as "Authorization" in request header.
-Make sure "Bearer " present at start of the token.
-You can get the API GW endpoint URL in CloudFormation output
+8. Use Postman or `curl` or REST client like `Yet Another Rest Client` chrome extension to invoke the GET endpoint in your API Gateway API (the `APIGWEndpoint` URL from CloudFormation), making sure to pass the value from access_token as the `Authorization` header.
+Make sure to include "Bearer " at the start of the token.
    ![PostmanCall](PostmanCall.png)

-9. Confirm API GW returned 200 Success response
+9. Confirm that you are returned an 200 Success response

-10. Now invoke POST endpoint (same API GW endpoint URL with POST Http verb) with access_token of first user which is assigned to "read-only" user group.
+10. Now invoke the same request with the POST verb and the same `access_token`.

-11. Confirm API GW retuned 403 Forbidden response
+11. Confirm that you are returned an HTTP 403 Unauthorized response.

-12. Login to Hosted UI with second user which is assigned to "read-update-add" user group and get the access_token (not id_token).
-Cognito Hosted UI may ask to enter new password if its first login attempt, please set new password if asked.

-13. Invoke GET endpoint with access token of second user
+12. Log into the Hosted UI as the second user you created following the steps previously described.

+13. Make a GET request to the API Gateway HTTP Endpoint as you did previously, this time using the second user's `access_token` for the bearer token.

-14. Confirm API GW returned 200 Success response
+14. Confirm that you are returned a 200 Success response

-15. Invoke POST endpoint with access token of second user
+15. Make a POST request to the API HTTP Endpoint

-16. Confirm API GW returned 201 Success response
+16. Confirm you are returned an HTTP 201 Created response

-17. Invoke GET or POST endpoint with invalid token
+17. Try making a GET or POST request to the endpoint with invalid token

-18. Confirm API GW returned 401 Unauthorized response
+18. Observe that you're returned an HTTP 401 Unauthorized response

 ## Cleanup